Blood Glucose Monitoring

 What is blood glucose?

-Blood glucose literally refers to the amount of glucose in your blood.
-This glucose comes from whatever you eat and drink plus the stores of glucose that sit within your liver and muscles.
+Blood glucose, also referred to as blood sugar, is the amount of glucose in your blood.
+This glucose comes from what you eat and drink and the body also releases stored glucose from your liver and muscles.

-If you do not manage your BGLs through either lifestyle, medication or both, the amount of glucose in your blood will build up and eventually damage your blood vessels.
-This in turn can lead to serious complications, such as heart disease or kidney disease.
+If BGLs aren’t managed through either lifestyle, medication or both, the amount of glucose in the blood will build up and increase the risk of diabetes-related complications, such as heart disease and kidney disease.